 The 80th Legislature enacted House Bill 1010 effective January 1, 2008, eliminating shared appraisal district properties.
-(This can be found in the property tax code §6.02.)
-Each appraisal district is now responsible for appraising only the properties that exists within the county.
+Each appraisal district is now responsible for appraising only the properties that existing within its county.

-Lamar CAD will continue to exchange data with the districts in the overlapping jurisdictions and reconcile any differences in values with the overlapping appraisal district for those properties that are split by a county line.
+Lamar CAD will continue to exchange data with the districts in the overlapping jurisdictions and reconcile any differences in values with the overlap appraisal district for those properties that are split by a county line.
 Appraisers from adjacent appraisal districts discuss data collection and valuation issues to minimize the possibility of differences in property characteristics, legal description, and other administrative data.
 Each appraisal district will appraise only that portion of a split property that exists within its county boundary.